CapyRobot/blog/source/_posts/pnet_example.md

 The example shows how to model a real-world system using a Petri Net, and a few important points for creating a behavior controller from the model.
 The main points this post aims to convey are:

 * Petri Nets are powerful tools for modeling distributed and large systems with many actors operating at the same time.
-Depending on the scale of the warehouse, hundreds of robots could have been controlled at a high-level by this single model.
+Depending on the scale of the warehouse, hundreds of robots could be controlled at a high level by this single model.

 * When done properly, the resulting model is modular and scalable.
-Adding more robots is trivial, a single token.
+Adding more robots is as trivial as adding a single token.
 The two types of tasks modeled share resources, but are completely independent.
 Changing one should not affect the other.
 Also, adding a new type of task or process in parallel should be as simple as adding a new branch to the model.

 Looking forward to reading your comments and questions!
 Let me know if you found this article interesting and helpful, and if you would like to read more on similar subjects.